nasa-jpl/golaborate/cmd/lowfssrv/comm-spec.md

 While enabling some new capabilities:
 - enable high flexibility into Zernike (or other mode) estimation (Reconstruction)
-- enable easy maintanance of the system
+- enable easy maintenance of the system

 Point of Contact [Brandon Dube (383D)](mailto:brandon.dube@jpl.nasa.gov)

 ## Communication

 The LOWFS server is extremely multi-threaded.
-While the languge it is built in (Go) does not use the ideas of threads, we will use threads interchangeably with Goroutines (which the Go runtime multiplexes onto a pool of threads it manages).
-The following actions are [concurrent](https://en.wikipedia.org/wiki/Concurrent_computing)
+While the language it is built in (Go) does not use the ideas of threads, we will use threads interchangeably with Goroutines (which the Go runtime multiplexes onto a pool of threads it manages).
+The following actions are [concurrent](https://en.wikipedia.org/wiki/Concurrent_computing).

 - HTTP/JSON server providing access to the camera over the standard andorhttp interface
 - HTTP server providing control over meta parameters of the control system,